morallyambiguousowl/debsec/README.md

 # debsec
-startopsec is a script to run on login.
+startopsec is a script to run on login. systemscan can be easily deduced.
-This checks for security updates, upgrades, cleans, starts ProtonVPN, Privoxy, apparmor, ufw, shreds the clipboard, clears previously ran terminal commands.

-debset is a script in progress for the initial setup of Debian 9.
+debset is a script in progress for the initial setup of Ubuntu/Debian.
 This script automates the process of installing:
 1. apparmor
 2. GNU MAC Changer